• Skip to main content

 Sitting tenants do not have to co-operate with the selling process.
 Tenants do not necessarily have to allow valuers, surveyors, estate agents or potential buyers into the property.
 Even if there is a clause in the tenancy which allows this they do not have to give access to your property at any time or without advance notice.

-A big disadvantage of selling an empty buy-to-let is that once it is empty your rental income will stop.
+Of course another big disadvantage of selling an empty buy-to-let is that once it is empty your rental income will stop.
 You will still have to pay the mortgage and maintenance costs until the sale completes, which could take many months.
+So calculating the loss of rental income and the increase in costs is a useful exercise to do before you put it on the market.

-Selling your buy to let with tenants might actually be more straightforward and faster than without.
-There are landlords, investors and house buying companies who will buy houses with tenants, take over existing the tenancy or offer the tenants a new assured shorthold tenancy.
+Selling your buy-to-let with tenants might actually be more straightforward and faster than without.
+There are landlords, investors and house buying companies who will buy houses with tenants, take over existing tenancies or offer the tenants a new assured shorthold tenancy.

-One disadvantage of selling your buy to let with tenants is that the market for your house or flat will be smaller.
-Owner-occupiers are unlikely to buy your property and the market for it will be mainly limited to landlords and investors.
-This could affect the value of your property.
+One disadvantage of selling your buy-to-let with tenants is that the total market size of potential buyers for your house or flat will be smaller.
+Owner-occupiers are unlikely to buy your property as they, of course, will want to move in, and so the market for it will be mainly limited to landlords and property investors.
+This limited market could affect the value of your property, as demand is reduced.

-Selling your buy to let with tenants may be more difficult if you have problem tenants.
-If, for example, there are rent arrears, your tenants have damaged your property or are refusing to leave your property.
+Of course, selling your buy-to-let with tenants may be more difficult if you have problem tenants.
+If, for example, there are rent arrears, your tenants have damaged your property or are refusing to provide access to viewings, this can be off-putting to new buyers and the only way to achieve a sale may be to offer it at a significant discount.

 Can I Evict my Tenants to Sell my Buy-to-Let?

-If your property is let on an assured shorthold tenancy check the date on which it ends and plan the sale of your property accordingly.
-You will need to give your tenants an appropriate period of notice using a Section 21 notice.
-The normal period of notice is two months.
+So if your property is let on an assured shorthold tenancy (here you can check what is an ast), remember to check the date on which it ends and plan the sale of your property accordingly.
+You will need to give your tenants an appropriate period of notice in line with the new requirements of the renters' rights bill.

 More Things to Check when Selling your Buy-to-Let

 Check your mortgage.
-If you have a fixed-term mortgage there is likely to be a redemption penalty if you wish to sell your buy to let before the fixed term expires.
+If you have a fixed-term mortgage there maybe a redemption penalty if you wish to sell your property before the fixed term expires.
+This can be significant and can be a percentage of the mortgage (like 2-5%), so sometimes delaying your sale might achieve a better result.

 Check the tax implications.
-Selling a buy to let property will create a liability for Capital Gains Tax or CGT.
-CGT has to be declared and paid within 30 days of the sale completion date.
+Selling a buy-to-let property will create a liability for Capital Gains Tax or CGT.
+CGT has to be declared and paid within 30 days of the completion date.
+Unless you have a property that is already in a limited company structure, in which case you may be able to consider selling the limited company shares instead of the asset.

 Should you refurbish your buy to let?
 If your buy to let property has not been refurbished for some time, has not been well looked after, or has even been damaged by your tenants then you may consider refurbishing it first.

-Once you have decided to sell, here are the different ways to sell your buy-to-let:
+Once you have decided to sell, here are the different options available:

 Bear in mind that selling your buy-to-let at auction may not achieve the best price as many auction buyers are investors who are looking for a bargain.

-Selling your buy-to-let direct to a house-buying service.
-One option you might consider when selling your buy-to-let is to sell it directly to a house-buying service.
-This can be a fast method of selling your buy-to-let on the best price for a fast-sale basis.
+Selling your buy-to-let directly to a cash property buying service.
+Another option you might consider when selling your buy-to-let is to sell it directly to a quick sale property buying company that will buy for cash often in less than 28 days.
+This can be a fast method of selling your buy-to-let but is often for a discount to the local market value.

-Most house-buying services will consider buying your property either empty or with tenants in situ.
-Many house-buying services can handle all the admin. related to transferring or ending the tenancy.
-Some house-buying services will buy your property even with problem tenants.
+Most house-buying services will consider buying your property either empty or with tenants in situ, and some house-buying services will buy your property even with problem tenants.

 With this method of selling your buy-to-let, you should be able to get a fast sale and a guaranteed completion date.

-How to Sell a Buy-to-Let Property: A Simple, Four-Step Guide
+How to Sell Your Buy-to-Let Property: A Simple, Four-Step Guide

-Step 3: Consider how to sell your buy-to-let – either using an agent, auction or to a house buying service etc.
+Step 3: Consider how best to sell your buy-to-lets.
+Should you consider a specialist buy-to-let selling agent, use a local high street estate agent, sell via property auction or even directly to a quick cash house buying service?

 Sell Your Investment Property in Days